NHRA Factory Stock Showdown

-The NHRA Factory Stock Showdown (FSS) is a class of drag racing designed to showcase the Chevrolet COPO Camaro, Dodge Challenger Drag Pak, and the Ford Mustang Cobra Jet.
+Factory Stock Showdown (FSS) (in the NHRA), or Pro Stock (in the IHRA) is a class of drag racing designed to showcase the Chevrolet COPO Camaro, Dodge Challenger Drag Pak, and the Ford Mustang Cobra Jet.

 FSS continues to be a fan favorite with growing popularity over the last ten years.
 The popularity of this class of racing is in large part due to the recognizable cars.
-All three of the types of cars that race in the FSS are "factory" built cars that are based on the production platform of the same cars that are on the road.
+All three of the types of cars that race in the FSS are standard monocoque chassis cars that are body in white from the factory with all drag racing running gear installed at the factory, using production chassis of the cars on the road.